VSpaceCode/vscode-which-key/README.md

 - The property `key` in a binding item is reused to represent the condition.
 - The condition can be thought of as a key-value pair serialized into a string.

-`languageId:javascript;when:sideBarVisible` is an example condition serialized into a string for the `key` that checks if the lanauge id of the currently active editor is javascript and if the side bar is visible (See the `when` section for more detail)
+`languageId:javascript;when:sideBarVisible` is an example condition serialized into a string for the `key` that checks if the language id of the currently active editor is javascript and if the side bar is visible (see the [when](#when) section for more details).

 A concrete example of a binding with that condition is as follow: